9 km away

 The trailhead, located about 20 minutes from downtown, is quite small and easy to miss.
 There is parking for only a few cars, though a handful of pull offs on the road allow for additional parking.
 After heavy rain, know that the road may close due to flooding, as it lies right on the bank of the French Broad River.

-This run begins with a steep climb up Paint Rock Trail (#154A).
+This loop begins with a steep climb up Paint Rock Trail (#154A).
 The trail begins about 100 feet up Paint Mountain Road from the bridge.
 Known as one of the best downhill mountain bike trails in the area, you may notice several small ramps and a log "skinny" as you climb up.
 Atop the ridge, you'll be rewarded with a beautiful view of the French Broad below.
-Hikers often opt for a short out-and-back to this overlook.
+Many opt for a short out-and-back to this overlook.